 SAMPLE ITINERARY: Other private customized options are available.

 Arrival in Bhutan; transfer to Thimphu and city exploration by foot

 Walk – easy to moderate, 1-2 hours.

-We are greeted with a warm Bhutanese reception and transfered to Thimphu, home of the royal family.
+We are greeted with a warm Bhutanese reception and transferred to Thimphu, home of the royal family.
 Before becoming Bhutan’s official national capital in 1961, Thimphu was a simple rural farming valley.
-Small and secluded, it is unlike any other world capital., with few streets and no traffic lights.
+Small and secluded, it is unlike any other world capital, with few streets and no traffic lights.